PEOPLE-INSIDE/people-inside/README.md

 ### Installation Environment

 Before you use our system, make sure the environment fits perfectly.
 This is a list of necessary things.
-- **Arduino UNOㅡ** `UNO` becomes the main body to connect the sensors.
+- **Arduino UNO** `UNO` becomes the main body to connect the sensors.
-- **ultrasonic sensorsㅡ** You need four ultrasonic sensors.
+- **Ultrasonic sensors** You need four ultrasonic sensors.
 And these must positioned parallel aligned in two pairs.
 Prepare inexpensive one which like `HC-SR06` we used.
-- **batteriesㅡ** If you want to connect wirelessly, you need a battery to supply power.
+- **Batteries** If you want to connect wirelessly, you need a battery to supply power.
-- **Wifi Shield& Serverㅡ** It is necessary to send data to the application.
+- **Wifi Shield & Server** It is necessary to send data to the application.
 The server can use what you want.
-- **Applicationㅡ** To view the processed data directly.
+- **Application** To view the processed data directly.

 We prepared a picture of the architecture.
 It will help you understand the system.